a-h-b/metaT_embo/source/05_compareMetaTass.rst

    Adapt the nucmer, dnadiff and show-coords to run the same comparison in the opposite direction (metaTGvsmetaT).

-You can already see from the numbers in ``$mySample.genomalign.report`` that only a part of the MAG that was assembled from metaG and metaT reads is also assembled from the transcriptome (the 53.3175% in the example below):
+You can already see from the numbers in ``$sample.genomalign.report`` that only a part of the MAG that was assembled from metaG and metaT reads is also assembled from the transcriptome (the 53.3175% in the example below):

 .. code:: Console